Skip to Main Content

 Placing Soul Veg City in a Wider American Context

-For readers who organize their eating around Michelin guides and 50 Best lists, Soul Veg City will not appear on any familiar map.
+For readers who organize their eating around Michelin guides and 50 Best lists, the bar will not appear on any familiar map.
 For readers interested in the fuller picture of American urban food culture, and specifically in the South Side's role in shaping Chicago's culinary identity beyond what the mainstream food press covers, the address on East 75th is a reference point worth holding.
 Our full Chicago restaurants guide maps the city's dining across neighborhoods and categories with that broader frame in mind.

 Planning Your Visit